anton7r/cryptionary/README.md

 # Cryptionary
-You can view the page from here
+You can view the app from here